-We spend quite a bit of time making our homes warm and inviting.
-However, we’re not the only ones enjoying them—so do spiders.
-Our homes are filled with things that catch a spider’s eyes.
+You spend quite a bit of time making your home warm and inviting.
+However, you’re not the only one enjoying your house—so do spiders.
+Your home is filled with things that catch a spider’s eyes.
 Check out a few tips to help keep spiders out of your home.

 Eliminate Food Sources